-Although it isn’t strictly an “alarm clock,” the Google Home Hub can wake you up in the morning and do so much more.
-One of the most drastic differences between the Home Hub and other comparable devices is its size; the Home Hub stands at a mere 4.5 inches tall.
+Although it isn’t strictly an “alarm clock,” the Nest Hub can wake you up in the morning and do so much more.
+One of the most drastic differences between the Nest Hub and other comparable devices is its size; the Nest Hub stands at around 4.5 inches tall.
 This makes it small enough to fit comfortably on a nightstand.
 That small frame is partly due to the lack of a camera, which may be a pro or a con depending on how much you value your privacy.

-The Home Hub connects to the various Bluetooth-enabled devices you have throughout your home, including lights, speakers, a thermostat, etc. You can set up the Home Hub to respond to your voice commands, or manage devices using the touchscreen.
-For the purposes of an alarm clock, the Home Hub works exceptionally well.
+The Hub connects to the various Bluetooth-enabled devices you have throughout your home, including lights, speakers, etc. You can set up the Hub to respond to your voice commands, or manage devices using the touchscreen.
+For the purposes of an alarm clock, the Hub works exceptionally well.
 You can set a normal alarm, or even have the Hub wake you with a specific song from your music library.
-Given the Hub’s lackluster built-in speakers, however, you may want to connect it to your sound system if you have one.
 For more details, read our full review.

 Amazon Echo Spot

 Designed to fit anywhere in your home, the Amazon Echo Spot uses voice recognition to let you see weather forecasts, read music lyrics, listen to Audible audiobooks, and more — and it’s all hands-free.
 Just ask Alexa to snooze the alarm.
 You can even ask Alexa to control the smart home devices in your house, including lights, locks, cameras, and thermostats.